 Submissions for the AEA Annual Meeting

-To be considered, individual paper proposals (with abstracts) and up to two Journal of Economic Literature bibliographic codes in rank order should be submitted by April 1.
+To be considered, individual paper proposals with up to two JEL bibliographic codes in rank order should be submitted by April 1.
 Complete session proposals should be submitted by April 15.

-March 1, 2019 -- AEA Submission portal (closed)
+March 1 - AEA Submission portal opens.